BlueBrain/HighFive/.github/ISSUE_TEMPLATE/build_failure.md

 **Style Guide**
 1. Please paste text as text and not as a screen shot.
-2. If in doubt paste too much output rather than to little, i.e. don't be too scared of a large wall of text.
+2. If in doubt paste too much output rather than too little, i.e. don't be too scared of a large wall of text.
 Especially, if it's a compiler error.
    (Anything past the first error is largely uninformative and can be safely stripped.)